How long it takes 50 common items to decompose

 You may also like: Eco-friendly replacements for 50 plastic items in your life

 Cigarette butts just might be the most common litter on planet Earth.
 Smokers consume about 5.5 trillion cigarettes every year, and a huge percentage of them wind up flicked out of car windows or dropped on the street where they wash into storm drains and eventually into the ocean or other waterways.
 Cigarette filters contain slowly degrading plastic cellulose acetate, and butts are believed to represent a third of all litter in America; they are the most common litter found on America’s beaches.

 Monofilament fishing line: 600 years

-According to the South Carolina Department of Natural Resources, monofilament fishing line is especially hazardous because it ensnares and traps marine animals and other wildlife during its long, slow road to decomposition.
-Although monofilament fishing lines can be partially recovered and reused, the process for doing so isn't widely used.
+According to the South Carolina Department of Natural Resources, monofilament fishing lines are especially hazardous because they ensnare and trap marine animals and other wildlife during their long, slow road to decomposition.
+Although monofilament fishing lines can be partially recovered and reused, the process for doing so isn’t widely used.